mskcc/tempo/docs/running-the-pipeline.md

 _Note: [The number of dashes matters](nextflow-basics.md)._

+**Recommended arguments:**
-* The `--somatic` and `--germline` flags indicate to run the somatic and germline variant calling modules, respectively.
-If not set, `pipeline.nf` will only align BAMs.
+* The `--somatic` and `--germline` flags are boolean that indicate to run the somatic and germline variant calling modules, respectively.
+If not set, the pipeline will only align BAMs.
+* `--assayType` ensures appropriate resources are allocated for indicated assay type.
 * `--outDir` is the directory where the output will end up.
 This directory does not need to exist.
 If not set, by default it will be set to run directory (i.e. the directory from which the command `nextflow run` is executed.)
-* `-w` is the directory where the temporary output will be cached.
-By default, this is set to the run directory.
-Please see `NXF_WORK` in [Nextflow environment variables](https://www.nextflow.io/docs/latest/config.html#environment-variables).
 * `-profile` loads the preset configuration required to run the pipeline in the supported environment.
 Accepted values are `juno` and `awsbatch` for execution on the [Juno cluster](juno-setup.md) or on [AWS Batch](aws-setup.md), respectively.
 * The files provided to the `--mapping` and `--pairing` arguments should contain the mapping of FASTQ files to sample names and of tumor-normal pairs.
-These are tab-separated files, see further description below and examples in the `test_inputs` subdirectory.
+These are tab-separated files, see further description below and examples in the [test inputs subdirectory](../test_inputs).

+**Optional arguments:**
+* `-work-dir`/`-w` is the directory where the temporary output will be cached.
+By default, this is set to the run directory.
+Please see `NXF_WORK` in [Nextflow environment variables](https://www.nextflow.io/docs/latest/config.html#environment-variables).
+* `-publishAll` is a boolean, resulting in retention of intermediate output files.
+* `-with-timeline` and `-with-report` are enabled by default and results in the generation of a timeline and resource usage report for the pipeline run.
+These are boolean but can also be fed output names for the respective file.

 Using test inputs provided in the GitHub repository, here is a concrete example: